 Legislative Liaison Program

-NAAF is embarking on a new initiative which we believe will greatly multiply the effect of our advocacy efforts, and raise the profile of alopecia areata on the legislative stage as never before.
+NAAF has embarked on a new initiative which will greatly multiply the effect of our advocacy efforts, and raise the profile of alopecia areata on the legislative stage as never before.
 Legislative Liaisons will meet at least once a year with congressional representatives and senators at their local district offices.
 As in Washington, NAAF will provide Liaisons with all the information needed to inform their representatives about the legislative issues that most impact the alopecia areata community.
 And as in Washington, Liaisons will be encouraged to bring members of their local support group so lawmakers can see and hear how the decisions they make affect their constituents with alopecia areata.
 (Learn details about Legislative Liaisons and how you can become one.)

 This webinar covers: